lcthomas/engl4771s25/additional-readings.md

 ## Fans and Fandom Online
 * Aarthi Vadde and Richard Jean So, "Fandom and Fictionality after the Social Web: A Computational Study of AO3," *MFS: Modern Fiction Studies* 70.1 (Spring 2024): 1-29

-## Platform Capitalism/Platform Cultures
+## Platform Capitalism

-## Sociology of Literature
+* Tressie McMillan Cottom, "Where Platform Capitalism and Racial Capitalism Meet: The Sociology of Race and Racism in Digital Society," *Sociology of Race and Ethnicity* 6.4 (October 2020) <https://journals.sagepub.com/doi/full/10.1177/2332649220949473> (pdf also available on Canvas)